 Installation is simple, you just screw it in and wick it and you’re away.
 The performance of this coil was off the charts — and a great argument for buying in pre-built Clapton coils over making your own.

-I love that Smok included this alongside the two pre-built coils as it will encourage users to experiment with building their own coils, once they realise how easy and cost-effective it is.
+I love that Smok included this alongside the two pre-built coils as it will encourage users to experiment with building their own coils, once they realize how easy and cost-effective it is.